Updated Sept 24 2020.

-One small caveat is that finished Class I and unclassified devices on the market that were manufactured and labeled prior to September 24, 2018 will still be excepted from the Final Rule until September 24, 2021.
-Hopefully, this gives manufacturers sufficient time to relabel/repackage this older inventory properly.
+One small caveat is that finished Class I and unclassified devices on the market that were manufactured and labeled prior to September 24, 2018 would still be excepted from the Final Rule until September 24, 2021.
+Given the new enforcement date in 2022, manufacturers no longer need to worry about this provision.

 Unique Device Identification Overview